-For the crust: In a large bowl, mix together 3 cups of the flour, 1 tablespoon sugar, and 1/2 teaspoon salt until well combined.
-Using clean hands, add the cold unsalted butter and toss until just coated.
-Rub butter between thumb and forefingers to incorporate into flour mixture until butter is in lima bean-sized pieces and rub into flour mixture until mixture forms pea-size pieces (some big chunks should remain) and comes together in fist-sized clumps when squeezed, about 1 minute.
+Make The Pie Crust: In a large bowl, mix together the 3 cups of measured flour, 1 tablespoon of the granulated sugar, and 1/2 teaspoon salt until well combined.
+Using clean hands, add the 16 tablespoons of diced cold unsalted butter and toss until the butter is just coated in the flour.
+Rub the butter between your thumb and forefingers to incorporate into flour mixture until the butter is in lima bean-sized and pea-size pieces.
+When the mixture is squeezed, it should hold together in fist-sized clumps.

-Drizzle in half ice water and rake through mixture with fingers until just moistened.
-Drizzle in remaining water 1 tablespoon at a time and comb through mixture with fingers to moisten.
+Drizzle half of the ice water over the flour mixture and, holding your hand like a claw, rake through mixture with fingers until just starting to get evenly moistened.
+Drizzle in the remaining water 1 tablespoon at a time and comb through mixture with fingers to moisten.
 It will go from being a shaggy mess to coming together.
-Dough is moist enough when it is moistened through but is not wet when pressed.
+The dough is moist enough when it is evenly hydrated but is not wet or sticky when pressed.
 (Do not overwork the dough or it will become tough.)

-While rotating the bowl with 1 hand, push dough between other palm and side of bowl to gather into a ball.
-Turn dough onto a piece of plastic wrap, press it into a flat disk, then close in wrap.
-Place in coldest part of refrigerator (usually back bottom shelf) at least 30 minutes before rolling out and forming into a crust.
+While rotating the bowl with one hand, push dough between the second hand's palm and side of bowl to gather into two balls.
+Turn the dough balls onto a piece of plastic wrap, press them into flat disks, then close it in the wrap.
+Place the disks of dough in coldest part of refrigerator (usually back bottom shelf) at least 30 minutes before rolling out and forming into a crust.

-For the filling: Peel the apples and cut into a small (1/4-inch) dice.
-Combine the apples with the 2 tablespoons flour, shredded cheese, 1/3 cup sugar, 1/4 teaspoon salt, thyme, lemon juice and zest, vanilla, and cinnamon in a large bowl and toss to combine.
+Prepare The Filling: Peel the apples and cut into a small (1/4-inch) dice.
+Combine the apples with the remaining 2 tablespoons of the measured flour, all the shredded cheese, the remaining 5 tablespoons of the granulated sugar, the 1/4 teaspoon salt, all the thyme, all the lemon juice and zest, the vanilla, and the cinnamon in a large bowl and toss to combine.
 Set aside.

-To assemble the pies: Divide dough in half and return one half to the refrigerator.
-On a clean, flat, lighlty floured surface, roll dough into a circle with an 1/8-inch thickness.
+Assemble The Hand Pies: Divide the dough disk in half and return one half to the refrigerator.
+On a clean, flat, lightly floured surface, roll the dough into a circle with an 1/8-inch thickness.
 Use a 4-inch biscuit cutter to cut into rounds.
 Place rounds on a baking sheet and chill until ready to use.
 Chill remaining dough briefly (about 5 minutes) then reroll and cut dough as needed until you have 12 rounds.
-Repeat with remaining half of dough until you have another 12 rounds (24 total).
+Repeat with remaining half of dough until you have another 10 rounds (20 total).

-Place 1 tablespoon of the filling in each dough round and divide softened butter evenly among rounds.
-Beat the egg whites with until smooth, then brush the perimeter of each round with a bit of the egg whites.
-Fold round over the filling so hand pie is in a half moon shape.
-Press to seal the edge then use a fork dipped in flour to crimp the edge.
+Place 1 scant tablespoon of the filling in each dough round and divide softened butter evenly among the dough rounds.
+Beat the egg whites until smooth, then brush the perimeter of each round with a bit of the egg whites.
+Fold the round over the filling so hand pie is in a half moon shape.
+Use your fingers to press down to seal the edge then, using a fork lightly dipped in flour, crimp the edge to make sure the pie is fully closed.
 Repeat to make all the hand pies.
 Place on a rimmed baking sheet and freeze at least 20 minutes to set up.

-When ready to bake the hand pies, heat oven to 400°F and arrange racks in upper and lower third.
-Meanwhile, combine remaining egg yolks and cream or milk in a small bowl and beat with a fork until smooth.
-Slice three small slits in the top of the pies as vents then brush tops with egg wash and sprinkle generously with sanding sugar.
+Bake The Hand Pies: When ready to bake the hand pies, heat the oven to 400°F and arrange racks in upper and lower third.
+Meanwhile, combine remaining egg yolks and cream or milk (it can also be water) in a small bowl and beat with a fork until smooth.
+Use a sharp knife to slice three small vents in the top of the pies then brush tops with egg wash and sprinkle generously with sanding or turbinado sugar.

-Bake, rotating baking sheets halfway through, until hand pies are crisp, set, and tops and bottoms of pies are golden brown, about 25 to 30 minutes.
+Bake, rotating baking sheets halfway through, until hand pies are crisp, set, and tops and bottoms of pies are golden brown and the filling is bubbling, about 30 minutes.
 Set aside for a few minutes to cool slightly before serving.